 What is influenza (flu)?

 Influenza viruses continually change (mutate).
-This helps the virus to evade a person's immune system.
 Because the virus changes, people can get the flu no matter what their age.
 The process works like this:

 A person infected with an influenza virus develops antibodies against that virus.

 The "older" antibodies no longer recognize the "newer" virus.

 The older antibodies can, however, give some protection against getting the flu again.
 Currently, 3 different influenza viruses circulate worldwide.
 Vaccines given each year to protect against the flu contain the influenza virus strain from each type that is expected to cause the flu that year.

 Although each flu season is different, 5% to 20% of the population will get the flu each year.
 Of those who get the flu, between 3,000 and 49,000 will die from it or from complications, with more than 90% of deaths occurring in people over 65.

 The influenza virus is generally passed from person to person through the air - when an infected person sneezes or coughs.
 But the virus can also live for a short time on objects like doorknobs, pens, pencils, keyboards, telephone receivers, and eating or drinking utensils.
 So, you can also get the flu by touching something that has been handled by someone infected with the virus and then touching your own mouth, nose, or eyes.

 The following are the most common symptoms of the flu: